MacBook Pro 14-inch (2021) vs MacBook Pro 13-inch (2020)

 With the recent release of the MacBook Pro 14-inch (2021), you might have some questions regarding just how that stacks up against the MacBook Pro 13-inch (2020).
-Wether you already own the latter and you’re getting some serious FOMO, or don’t currently own a MacBook Pro laptop, there are a few key differences that could sway you in favor of either devices.
+Whether you already own the latter and you’re getting some serious FOMO, or don’t currently own a MacBook Pro laptop, there are a few key differences that could sway you in favor of either device.

-Apple is well known for making some of the best laptops on the market, especially if you’re a creative or a working professional.
-From their design, the Apple ecosystem and running macOS natively, it’s pretty difficult to start using a Windows based device if you’ve already been sucked into using a MacBook or iMac previously.
+Apple is well known for making some of the best laptops on the market, especially for creatives and working professionals.
+From their design, the attached Apple ecosystem and running macOS, it’s pretty difficult to start using a Windows based device if you’ve already been sucked into using a MacBook or iMac previously.

 MacBook Pro 2020 vs MacBook Pro 2021: Specs